-In the event that a student exceeds their allotted personal hours and is subject to a Clinical Education Grade reduction, they may choose to submit a letter of appeal to the MIRS faculty.
+If a student exceeds their allotted personal hours and are subject to a Clinical Education Grade reduction, they may choose to submit a letter of appeal to the MIRS faculty.
 A Letter of Appeal for Grade Reduction must include the following:

-- 1. Date of appeal - 2.
-Student information (name, imaging track, year) - 3.
-An outline of the dates and times personal time was utilized - 4.
-Explanation of the desire for exception from policy - 5.
-Explanation of how the allotted AND excess personal time was utilized this is the student's opportunity to explain how the excess time was justified

-- 6. Explanation of what steps will be taken to avoid exceeding allotted personal time in the future
+- 1. Date of appeal. - 2.
+Student information (name, imaging track, year). - 3.
+Explanation of how the allotted AND excess personal time was utilized This provides the student with an opportunity to present a rationale for the additional time taken. - 4.
+Explanation of the desire for exception from the grade reduction policy. - 5.
+Explanation of what steps will be taken to avoid exceeding allotted personal time in the future. - 6.
+Student signature.

-- 7. Conclusion

-- 8. Student signature

-Any letter that does meet the Letter of Appeal for Grade Reduction criteria outlined above will not be reviewed by the MIRS faculty and therefore will be rejected.
+Any letter that does not meet the Letter of Appeal for Grade Reduction criteria outlined above will not be reviewed by the MIRS faculty and therefore will be rejected.

-A Letter of Appeal for Grade Reduction must be submitted to the MIRS faculty two weeks prior to the end of the semester.
+A Letter of Appeal for Grade Reduction must be submitted to the MIRS faculty no later than one business day after their last scheduled clinical shift of the semester.
 Please note that a Letter of Appeal for Grade Reduction does not guarantee that an exception will be granted.